Pine Mountain Settlement School

 That the blood ran down to his toes….etc

-After failing to complete all the other tasks he told his wife that she could, indeed, do more work in one day
+After failing to complete all the other tasks he said of his wife

 Yes, he swore by all the leaves on the trees